NHS England investigations

 The investigation meeting (preparation)

-You may be invited to provide some clarification in writing, which may suffice, however in most cases you will be invited to an investigation meeting with the associate/deputy medical director and the case manager (which may take place virtually).
+You may be invited to provide some clarification in writing, which may suffice, however in most cases you will be invited to an investigation meeting with the case manager and case investigator (which place virtually in the vast majority of cases).

-On the assumption that Londonwide LMCs are taking the lead, your case manager will open correspondence with the associate/deputy medical director and the case manager in order to ensure that…
+On the assumption that Londonwide LMCs are taking the lead, your case manager will open correspondence with the case manager in order to ensure that…

 • …they are aware that Londonwide LMCs are representing you.